What’s the best way to relive your summer drives in the winter? Video!

-I started out with 6-inch gooseneck-style mount.
+I started out with a 6-inch gooseneck-style mount.
 The one I picked out from Joby has a 2 ½” suction cup on one end and a hot shoe-style mount on the other.
 My thinking was that I could stick the suction cup anywhere on the car (front window, hood, fender, door, or rear deck) and bend the neck into any position I wanted.
 And I could, but there was a hitch.
 While the suction cup never budged, if the road surface was too uneven, the gooseneck had just enough flex in it that the camera jumped.
 A SteadyCam it is not.
 That won’t be as much of a problem with later GoPro cameras as they have much better image stabilization capabilities.

 Mount number two (which I got from Sublimeware) has a larger 3″ suction cup base and a removable 3” hard plastic arm.
+(There’s also the official GoPro mount.)
 The arm has zero give in it – once you lock it into place, it stays there.
 That eliminates the bouncing video problem.
 But after a day at the track, I realized it still wasn’t quite right.
 Although there were several adjustment points (and with some additional fittings it could be positioned into almost any position), it still wasn’t as flexible in terms of camera angles as the gooseneck mount.
 Plus, all those additional fittings to make the camera angles possible extended the length of the arm.
 I needed something with the flexibility of a gooseneck and the stability of a hard plastic arm.
 I needed a Super Knuckle.

 Because I like to take my car to the track for autocross and HPDE days, I have a roll bar installed behind the seats.
 Obviously, the chief function of a roll bar is to keep you from getting your head crushed in the event that your car flips over but the side benefit is that they make excellent mounting points for your camera.
 The one I got is from GoPro and is adjustable to fit just about any size of tubing.
 Keep in mind that it may or may not work if you have a padded roll bar.